Skip to main content

 • “For example, every time I open the game I have to change the graphics settings again, and sometimes (since I’m hosting) my boyfriend can’t start the day (open the store).”

-• “It's just added on as a gimmick to sell the game, adding the illusion that this game is different or unique, when in reality it is another 'gas station simulator' clone, except with worse graphics.”
+• “It's just added on as a gimmick to sell the game, creating the illusion that this game is different or unique, when in reality it is another 'gas station simulator' clone, except with worse graphics.”

 • “Input is bugged so you can't perform any of the actions and the graphics are bugged with a massive out of sync line in the middle of the display making it hard to see what you are doing.”